 Because chronic hepatitis often does not cause any early symptoms, the disorder frequently is discovered during a routine blood test.

 If your doctor suspects you may have chronic hepatitis, he or she may examine you for jaundice, tenderness in the abdomen (especially the right upper corner where the liver is located) and signs of fluid that fills the abdomen during liver failure.

 Blood tests may be done to measure:

-If these tests show signs of liver inflammation or liver failure, you will undergo tests for hepatitis B and C and for antibodies that signal autoimmune hepatitis.
+If these tests show signs of liver inflammation, you will undergo blood tests for hepatitis B and C and for antibodies that signal autoimmune hepatitis.
 Your doctor will review medications you take now or have taken recently to determine if they could be causing your chronic hepatitis.
 If the cause still is not known, further blood tests will be ordered to check for uncommon causes.
 An ultrasound or computed tomography (CT) test may be done to assess the size of the liver.
 A small liver that appears scarred suggests cirrhosis.

 A liver biopsy may be recommended.
 In a biopsy, a small piece of tissue will be removed from your liver and will be examined under a microscope to help determine:

 - The extent and type of liver damage

 This information helps to determine the best treatment and to assess your risk of developing cirrhosis and liver failure.
 A liver biopsy also can help to check for other disorders, such as alcoholic liver injury or fatty liver.

 By definition, chronic hepatitis is inflammation that continues for more than six months.
 With mild or nonexistent symptoms, you may have chronic hepatitis for some time before it is discovered.
 Treatment for some types of viral chronic hepatitis can eliminate active infection.
 However, the virus can remain dormant in cells, so the condition can return.